Adelaide Festival Plaza Precinct Masterplan

 Adelaide Festival Plaza is located on the lands of the Kaurna people.

-Our masterplan of the precinct (completed 2013) links the Adelaide Oval to the CBD, the Festival Square precinct to the CBD, and the CBD to the Torrens.
-It improves connections with Parliament House and Adelaide Station.
+Our masterplan for the Adelaide Festival Plaza precinct, completed in 2013, strengthens connections between key city landmarks.
+It links Adelaide Oval to the CBD, integrates the Festival Square precinct with the city, and enhances access between the CBD and the Torrens River.
+The plan also improves connectivity with Parliament House and Adelaide Station.

 The masterplan is being realised in stages.

-The public realm is over 25 hectares.
-Though on this significant scale, it is hand crafted with local stone laid in a patterns that references the plazas original art and geometry from Otto Hajek
+The public realm spans over 25 hectares.
+Despite its significant scale, it is carefully crafted with locally sourced stone, laid in a pattern that pays homage to the plaza’s original art and geometry, designed by Otto Hajek.